Playing is nature’s own formula for learning.

 How to play in early childhood?

-There are countless ways to engage your baby in playful learning from his earliest days.
+There are countless ways to engage your baby in playful learning from their earliest days.
 Here are a few ideas to foster a playful learning environment for your baby.

 From 0 to 6 months

-- Sensory stimulation: To activate your baby’s tactile senses, expose him to fabrics, feathers, and materials of different textures.
+- Sensory stimulation: To activate your baby’s tactile senses, expose them to fabrics, feathers, and materials of different textures.

 - Visual stimulation: Moving different objects above, below, and across your little one’s visual field is fun and interactive.
-His visual tracking skills will be stimulated through mobiles, baby gyms, or finger puppets.
+Their visual tracking skills will be stimulated through mobiles, baby gyms, or finger puppets.